-Outsourcing may appeal to organizations that are currently struggling with mounting overhead costs during the COVID-19 crisis.
+Outsourcing may appeal to organizations that are currently struggling to find accounting staff, are frustrated with turnover or are facing mounting overhead costs due to the higher wages required to attract qualified talent.
 By outsourcing, you convert certain fixed overhead costs associated with compensating and supporting employees into variable costs that can be scaled back in an economic downturn — or dialed up in times of growth and transition.

 Recognize the upsides

-Outsourcing finance and accounting functions allows you to work with financial professionals of varying levels of experience and expertise tailored to the functions they’ll perform.
+Outsourcing finance and accounting functions allow you to work with financial professionals of varying levels of experience and expertise tailored to the functions they’ll perform.
 These responsibilities could include:

 - Processing payables, receivables and cash transactions,